Paula Harrington, Director of Farnham Writers’ Center

 Anna Jackson ’17 (Abroad)

 Birthed in Lawrenceville, Georgia, Anna fled to Colby to escape the southern heat, and is now pursuing a double major in Spanish and Sociology.
-As a rower on the Crew Team, violist in the Colby Symphony, mentor for Colby Cares About Kids, and world class procrastinator, Anna enjoys talking about rowing, frolicking in the snow and rain, reading, running, blasting show tunes, and pretending to be a Mainer.
-Her edible interests include smoothies, lobster rolls, bacon iced coffee (notice how this comma error ruined a perfectly splendid iced coffee,) pumpkin bread, and blackberries.
+As a violist in the Colby Symphony, Spanish tutor, mediocre but enthusiastic skier and guitar player, and world class procrastinator, Anna enjoys talking about Harry Potter, frolicking in the snow and rain, hiking, reading, seeking out the perfect cup of coffee, blasting show tunes, and pretending to be a Mainer.
+Her edible interests include smoothies, lobster rolls, bacon iced coffee (notice how this comma error ruined a perfectly splendid iced coffee,) carrot cake, blackberries, and pesto.
 In her spare time she can be found perfecting her Gollum impression, running through fields with Haley Eazor, and… going with the flow – like a twig on the shoulders of a mighty stream.
 She would love to help you with your written endeavors (nonexistent or nearing completion) in any and all disciplines.

 Carli Jaff ’16